hashicorp/terraform-provider-awscc/docs/resources/sqs_queue_inline_policy.md

 ### Required

-- `policy_document` (Map of String) A policy document that contains permissions to add to the specified SQS queue
+- `policy_document` (String) A policy document that contains permissions to add to the specified SQS queue
 - `queue` (String) The URL of the SQS queue.

 ### Read-Only